chenchaozhe1988/easystack-linux-rootfs-resize/README.md

 # easystack-linux-rootfs-resize
 Based on linux-rootfs-resize.
-EasyStack make it support more linux os.
+EasyStack make it support more Linux OS.